 Collection accounts are a major negative mark that can lower your credit score significantly.
-In fact, the higher your score, the more it will drop when a collection account is added to your credit report.
+In fact, the higher your credit score, the more it will drop when a collection account is added to your credit report.
 For this reason, getting rid of inaccurate collection accounts should be a top priority to repair your credit.

-However, just because you have a collection account from Palisades Collections on your credit report, it doesn’t necessarily mean that you owe any money.
+However, just because you have a collection account from them on your credit doesn’t necessarily mean that you owe any money.

-Palisades Collections is most often associated with unpaid AT&T wireless accounts, though they may also buy other types of unsecured debt such as credit cards.
+Palisades is most often associated with unpaid AT&T wireless accounts, though they may also buy other types of unsecured debt such as credit cards.

-The Truth about Palisades Collections
+The Truth about Palisades Collection

 These violations include suing people and not properly serving the papers necessary, as well as continuing to pursue debt collection from people who did not owe any money at all.

-Many people are never notified of the lawsuits against them so they don’t show up for court which results in a default judgment on your credit report.
+Many people are never notified of the lawsuits against them so they don’t show up for court which results in a default judgment.

-Second, given their record of poor data collection and pursuing time-barred debt through lawsuits, it is important to keep meticulous records when dealing with Palisades Collections.
+Second, given their record of poor data collection and pursuing time-barred debt through lawsuits, it is important to keep meticulous records when dealing with Palisades Collection.
 Having reliable documentation can improve your chances of successfully challenging collections on your credit file.